AmitKumarDas/amitkumardas.github.io/_posts/2016-07-14-my-golang-refresher.md

 // A bit of state management & still have composable, maintainable & readable code.
 // What if we want to return the previous value when an update is being made to
 // an option ?
-// What if the feature encountered some issue & now needs to revert back to old
-// settings.
-// What if a feature needs to turn on a flag for 5 minutes & finally reset to
-// old flag.
-Probably, a profiling requirement.

 // 1.
 Define the type
 // Mark the option type can return a value i.e. previous state